chaetognatha/hello_world/README.md

 This is a default hello world project written in rust.
+Future of bioinformatics?

+# The basics

 First install rust.
 I am using https://rustup.rs/
 ```